Video Oral History Researcher

 |Location:||Illinois, United States|

-The HistoryMakers seeks to hire a full time Video Oral History Researcher to complete in-depth research for its video oral history interviews across a wide variety of occupations and fields (i.e. STEM, law, art, education, music, etc.).
-The researcher will be responsible for:
+The HistoryMakers seeks to hire a full time Video Oral History Researcher to complete in-depth research for its video oral history interviews and to develop a 15-40 page outline, long and short bios and short descriptions for each interviewee.
+Those hired must have a background in African American, American, women and gender studies, anthropology, social history, economics, politics, STEM/medicine, the arts, business, etc. The researcher will be responsible for:

 - Conducting background research on outstanding African Americans to locate their contact information and biographical information prior to interviews using the Internet and online resources.

 - Researching and preparing detailed research outlines as well as long, short biographies and short descriptions in accordance with The HistoryMakers guidelines.

 - Organizing research files and performing data entry using The HistoryMakers FileMaker Pro database as well as scanning documents and organizing them in archival folders after the interview is completed.

 Candidates must have strong research and writing skills and be able to follow The HistoryMakers format and standards.
 They also must have experience in working with databases and strong administrative (type 60 wpm) and organizational skills.
 They and adept at proofreading and able to multi-task.
 Prior experience with detailed paper file and desktop management as well as with FileMaker Pro is critical as well as proven experience in a non-profit setting.
 Candidates must also demonstrate their interest in furthering The HistoryMakers mission and growth

 Salary is commensurate with experience and qualifications.
 The HistoryMakers also offers a competitive benefits package that includes 403(b), PTO, health, vision and dental insurance, tuition reimbursement and school loan repayment assistance.